All Episodes

 I wanted to know about Crystal Gale, the song that he plays.

-Crystal Gale, the song, yes.
+Crystal Gale the song, yes.

-Right, when Daniel Brinkley was sick.
+Right, when Daniel Brinkley.

 Who's he?